 SPEAKER 19: Oh yeah.
-Also depending on what I eat, that changes the flavor, the scent.
+Also depending on what I eat, that changes the flavor.
 So I’m very aware of it.

-SPEAKER 20: No, it feels good but I’m way too self-conscious about that.
+SPEAKER 20: No, it feels good but I’m way too conscious about that.
 About smell and what it looks like, what it looks like down there.